Who’s getting excited about Christmas???

 - butter, to grease your dish

-Psst, while you’re thinking about Christmas brunch, put some Homemade Eggnog in your menu plan!
+Psst, while you’re thinking about Christmas brunch, add Homemade Eggnog to your menu plan!